SEMMA: A Semantic Aware Knowledge Graph Foundation Model: OURS : Integrating Structure and Textual Semantics

 \textbf{How are structural and textual signals fused?} The outputs from the parallel structural ($\rgone$) and textual ($\rgtwo$) NBFNet modules are combined to produce the final embeddings.
 We initially explored simple concatenation for merging the structural $(\mathbf{h}_{u})$ and textual signals $(\mathbf{z}_{u})$, but this more than doubled the model parameters to handle the extra dimensions and also resulted in significantly longer convergence times.
 Hence, we evaluate standard fusion techniques ($F$) like MLP and Attention to reduce them back to the original dimensions.
 Formally, let $n$ denote the final iteration,

 where $\oplus$ is the concatenation operator and $\alpha$ is a hyperparameter that disables the text processing module if set to zero ($\alpha = 1$ by default).
-This is then passed onto the Entity NBFNet for final prediction.
+This is then passed on to the Entity NBFNet for final prediction.
 We use the same training objective as $\ultra$ for the whole pipeline.
+The primary overhead introduced by $\ours$ is a one-time LLM enrichment step, which has a computational complexity of $O(|\Rtest|)$, scaling linearly with the number of relations in $\Gtest$.
+More details in \Cref{appendix:Implementation}.